galaxy-team/galaxpy/README.md

 galaxpy
 =======

-The Python API to galaxy.
+The Python API to galaxy. galaxpy will have the other repos as submodules so it can build against them.